b-gandhi1/opticalflow-techniques-v2/README.md

   * SVM will no longer be used since it is deterministic.
   * Naive Bayes GaussianNB to be used.
   * Coding still needs to happen...
+* Corner detection:
+  * Works fine on grayscale for webcam, NOT on binary webcam.
+Still needs tweaking...
+  * Done for fibrescope videos: gray, bright, and binary.